rebeccasheppard/SML209-2018/index.md

  <h3><p style="color:orange;">Convinced it is right for you...?</p></h3>
 Click <a href="https://rebeccasheppard.github.io/SML209-2018/infonspanishlangnculture.html">here</a> for a direct link to more information on Spanish language and culture.
 <p></p>
-If you are wanting to learn some basic vocabulary and phrases straight away, click <class="nav-item" a href="#top">Top</a></button> to direct you to the selection of different pages.
+If you are wanting to learn some basic vocabulary and phrases straight away, click <a href="#top">Top</a> to direct you to the selection of different pages.

 <hr>